forestgrape/coronavirus/economics.md

 Principles assumed here.
 1. We all should be able to live the life we want while respecting the rest of the world doing so too.
 2. Building on 1. all should have economic opportunities to pursue the jobs wanted.
 All should be allowed to make mistakes and so (economic) opportunities are ideally available through the entire lifespan.
 (Inspired by John Rawls' theory of justice).
 Fairness in the following is used in this sense of different appealing opportunities to pursue the economic life.
 Fair in this sense does not necessarily mean equal in wealth or in the way of life.
+3. Ideally fairness is achieved by increasing fairness for everybody and not by fixing unfairness for certain branches/subgroups.
+Singling out and supporting branches/subgroups can yield new unfairness and spinning the wheel one ends up with individuals.
+So the best is, to start right away with fairness for everyone.

+    > In the case for Covid-19, determine branches and businesses needing temporary support is not easy.
+Some are effected directly, some indirectly.
+Even inside branches there can be differences: A restaurant at an ideal location and appropriate menus for take-away can do well, on the other hand a construction or even IT businesses specialized on large scale events can need to reorientate and thus rely on support.

-3. Ideally fairness is achieved by increasing fairness and not by fixing unfairness.
-Relevant but subjective and slightly off-topic notes on fairness in the section [Pathways to Fairness](#thoughts-about-pathways-to-fairness).
+    > Relevant but subjective and slightly off-topic notes on fairness in the section [Pathways to Fairness](#thoughts-about-pathways-to-fairness).

 [in work]
 <!--economic principles an economic system should enable everyone to design the life according to personal preferences-->